 Recognizing that hitting is only one part of the game and that the training of pitchers is equally important, ProBatter developed and introduced a pitcher training product called Strike Out Pro which, when allows a pitcher to pitch a simulated game against images of real batters and judge their effectiveness.
 A beta version of the unit was introduced at the ABCA show in 2017 and was voted Best of Show.

 ProBatter has worked with Hittrax and Rapsodo to integrate their tracking systems as part of both the ProBatter video pitching simulators and Strike Out Pro to provide the analytics that the sports community is looking for in order to properly assess hitters and pitchers.

-In 2019, ProBatter will introduce the next generation of video pitching simulators, the PX3 video pitching simulator.
-By incorporating state of the art technology and ProBatter's decades of experience, the PX3 is able to duplicate most of the features of the PX2 unit at a significantly lower price point.
-Softball, cricket and "combo" versions of the PX3 will be available as will integration with Rapsodo and Hittrax systems.
+In 2019, ProBatter introduced the next generation of video pitching simulators, the PX3 video pitching simulator which is available in both a video and non-video formats.
+By incorporating state of the art technology and ProBatter’s decades of experience, the PX3 is able to duplicate virtually all of the features of the PX2 unit at almost half the cost of the original PX2.
+Softball, cricket and “combo” versions of the PX3 simulator are available as well as an integration with the Rapsodo and Hittrax systems.